 > /compact # Compress if > 60,000 tokens

-> /context # Validate the compression
+> /cost # Verify the compression effect

 Task switch